demstar16/demstar16/README.md

 **`Software Engineer/Computer Science Student & Content Creator`**

 <!-- Bio -->
 I am a 21 year old graduate of UWA.
 I majored in Software Engineering and Computer Science Student, and learnt the wonders of computers.
-I am loving the community and diving into projects with people to develop my skills.
-I am currently into game development and full stack web development.
+I am loving the community and diving into projects with people to use my skills and further develop them.
+I am currently interested in game development and full stack web development.
 Particularly getting my hands dirty with Django and LOVE2D.

 <!-- Development Tool and Language Icons -->
 ### ⚒️ Languages and Tools